lvgl/lv_apps/src/lv_settings/README.md

 - **name** name of the item as a string
 - **value** current value of the item as a string
 - **state** the current or last state of the item as an integer (e.g. slider's value)
-- **event_cb** event callback to inform the user is something happened with the item
 - **user_date** a `void *` pointer to store any custom data
 - **cont** pointer to the created lvgl object if exists.
 (Used internally)